-We have gone through the role of the WI Adviser and that as a WI Adviser you will be responsible for opening, suspending, re-forming, and enlarging WIs.
-We have covered the roles that are in the WIs and their responsibilities, the roles at federation level, and signposted to the teams within the NFWI to ensure that you feel supported in your role.
+- Gone through the role of the WI Adviser and covered your role in opening, suspending, re-forming, and enlarging WIs. - Covered the roles within WIs and their responsibilities, as well as the roles at federation level - Signposted to the teams within the NFWI to ensure that you feel supported in your role.
 This range of roles are all available for you to access for further advice and guidance when needed.